randomwalk94/academic-kickstart/content/post/stochastic_analysis.md

 +++

 Stochastic calculus is dedicated to the theory of _stochastic processes_.
-Just like classical calculus being the study of functions, stochastic calculus provides tools to operates on stochastic processes, which are in essence _random functions_.
+Just like classical calculus being the study of functions, stochastic calculus provides tools to operate on stochastic processes, which are in essence _random functions_.